enkidevs/curriculum/typescript/introduction/intro-typescript/what-is-typescript.md

 ---
 ## Revision

-TypeScript is a ??? of JavaScript.

-* superset
+All features of JavaScript are included in TypeScript but not all features of TypeScript are included in JavaScript.

-* subset
+* true
-* extraset
+* false